GreenDelta/olca-modules/README.md

 * olca-ilcd: an API for reading and writing ILCD data sets with an implementation of the ILCD network interface
 * olca-io: the import-export API of openLCA
-* olca-simapro-csv: an API for reading and writing SimaPro CSV files.

 ## License